-Costs Brazilian Approach Result (in PPP US Dollars) 1 Result in local currency (Reais) Costs of exclusion Based on existing legislation, informal waste pickers have access to the universal healthcare system in Brazil that covers all diseases is the right of all Brazilians, from pregnancy onwards and throughout their lives.
+Costs Brazilian Approach Result (in PPP US Dollars) Result in local currency (Reais) Costs of exclusion Based on existing legislation, informal waste pickers have access to the universal healthcare system in Brazil that covers all diseases is the right of all Brazilians, from pregnancy onwards and throughout their lives.
 Brazilian waste pickers often decide not to use public healthcare because of social stigmatization and a lack of accessibility.
-None None e costs Basic healthcare costs Based on existing legislation, informal waste pickers have access to the universal healthcare system in Brazil that covers all diseases is the right of all Brazilians, from pregnancy onwards and throughout their lives.
-Some None None Healthcare Extra healthcare costs The Brazilian team used secondary data from the local area to estimate the total healthcare costs.
+None None Healthcare costs Basic healthcare costs Based on existing legislation, informal waste pickers have access to the universal healthcare system in Brazil that covers all diseases is the right of all Brazilians, from pregnancy onwards and throughout their lives.
+Some None None Extra healthcare costs The Brazilian team used secondary data from the local area to estimate the total healthcare costs.
 This costs is incurred by household even though they are covered by universal health insurance.
 Some people decide against universal healthcare because of long waiting times, social stigma and other factors.
 The data comes from the costs of living index for the local area.
-(Cost of Living Index for the Municipality of São Paulo - ICV- DIEESE August 2023 - General Index) 51\$ per month 250 R\$ per month Total costs The only costs came for the extra healthcare costs, 51\$ per month 250 R\$ per month Healthcare costs represent 6% of t he final living income.
-The final number is 51\$ per month per household Healthy diet and decent living of household expected liv Typical Household Expenditure represents around two thirds ing income expenditures Healthy diet Decent living Healthcare Education Decent working conditions Savings
+(Cost of Living Index for the Municipality of São Paulo - ICV-DIEESE August 2023 - General Index) 51\$ per month 250 R\$ per month Total costs The only costs came for the extra healthcare costs, 51\$ per month 250 R\$ per month

+Healthcare costs represent 6% of the final living income.
+The final number is 51\$ per month per household